ArturDorfman/interview-prepper/content/guide/javascript.md

 introduces typing along with other features such as access modifiers.
 There are three types of access modifiers in TypeScript:

+* public
-1. public: The public keyword is used to specify that a class member is publicly accessible throughout any part of the code.
+  * The public keyword is used to specify that a class member is publicly accessible throughout any part of the code.
   By default, all members are public in TypeScript.

+* private
-2. private: The private keyword is used to specify that a class member can only be accessed from within the class that declares it.
+  * The private keyword is used to specify that a class member can only be accessed from within the class that declares it.

+* protected
-3. protected: The protected keyword is used to specify that a class member can be accessed from within the class that declares it, or from a subclass.
+  * The protected keyword is used to specify that a class member can be accessed from within the class that declares it, or from a subclass.

 ```typescript
 class Person {